-10am: We are on our way to Santa Fe, which 40 minutes later shows up in its valley with its barely visible low ground colored houses.
-It welcomes us, almost like an open air museum, and full of cozy Christmas lights (we’re thinking: this must be beautiful once the sun goes down! & contemplating about stepping by on the way back).
+Santa Fe (New Mexico) shows up in a valley with her barely visible low ground colored houses.
+She welcomes us, almost like an open air museum, and full of cozy Christmas lights.

 We have time to visit the plaza, Starbucks (because working life goes on) and Canyon Road, a so called ‘magical half-mile’ with numerous galleries and plenty of picture-worthy sights; like this whole city btw.